unifiedstreaming/cmaf-ingest-demo/README.md

 ## Disclaimer
 This demo utilises software which is still in development and is therefore not intended for production use.

+The branch https-multiperiod includes https functionality with self signed certificates

 ## Setup

 1. Install [Docker](http://docker.io)